krayin/krayin-docs/docs/1.x/introduction/docker.md

 ## Installation & Setup

 ### First steps
-Before you can launch Bagisto in a docker environment you need to install the latest version of Docker and Docker Compose.
+Before you can launch Krayin in a docker environment you need to install the latest version of Docker and Docker Compose.

 - [Docker](https://docs.docker.com/install/)
 - [Docker-compose](https://docs.docker.com/compose/install/)